-This past summer, Ms. Lituma performed as a Young Artist with the Ad Astra Music Festival as a part of their alternative virtual summer festival.
-She also recently won third place at the 2020 Classical Singer Music Vocal Competition, where she adjudicated by some of the biggest names in the industry including Denyce Graves, Frederica von Stade, Nathan Gunn, and Robert Ainsley.
+During the 2020/21 season, Ms. Lituma performed the roles of Mrs. Grose/The Turn of the Screw, Agent Dee Dee Reyes/The Last American Hammer, and covered the role of Erika/Vanessa. with Lyric Theatre @ Illinois.
+She was a Young Artist with the Ad Astra Music Festival as a part of their alternative virtual summer festival.
+She also won third place at the 2020 Classical Singer Music Vocal Competition, where she was adjudicated by some of the biggest names in the industry including Denyce Graves, Frederica von Stade, Nathan Gunn, and Robert Ainsley.
 At the final awards ceremony, she was praised by Frederica von Stade for singing with "beautiful colors and a clear lovely sound."

 During the 2019/20 season, she performed the role of the hilarious and "scandalized" Owl in Janaček's The Cunning Little Vixen and premiered the role of Mary in the Act 1 workshop of Michael McAndrew's [i am a city].
 She covered the role of Vera Boronel in Menotti's The Consul as a part of Transgressive Theatre-Opera's Benefit Concert for Immigration Relief.
 Ms. Lituma was also the alto soloist in Dvorak’s Stabat Mater under the direction of Andrew Megill (UIUC Oratorio Society) and was the contralto soloist in Ustvolskaya’s Symphony No. 4 with the Illinois Modern Ensemble.